vitkarpov/jiraff/README.md

 ## Interface

 All methods should implement [Promise/A+ interface](http://promisesaplus.com/).
-Methods' names equal Jira's HTTP API.
+Each method's name is equal to the corresponding Jira's one.

 ## Implemented methods